-Sociology is the study of the organization and development of societies and the institutions within them.
-The sociology program helps students better understand the development, structure, interaction and collective behavior of organized groups.
-The program explores the theories, practices and policies underlying the issues of social change, inequality and diversity.
-This degree program provides training in important research skills used to describe, interpret and evaluate evidence across diverse settings important in the economy.
+The BS in sociology program helps students better understand the development, structure, interaction and collective behavior of organized groups.
+They explore the theories, practices and policies underlying the issues of social change, inequality and diversity.
+This sociology program provides training in the important research skills used to describe, interpret and evaluate evidence across diverse settings important in the economy.

 Find and apply for relevant scholarships.

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.